0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

     // ... continue with swap execution ...
 }
 ```
 This implementation ensures that the GSR's guarantees are maintained throughout the entire block, even when dealing with an uneven distribution of buy and sell orders.
-It's computationally efficient and verifiable, allowing anyone to check if the new transaction leads to a valid ordering, following from an existing valid ordering.
+It's computationally efficient and verifiable, allowing anyone to check if the new swap leads to a valid ordering.
 It does not have any external depedencies, and it does not depend on any off-chain computation, oracles, or additional infrastructure.

 ## Benefits